elie009/utlityhub360/UtilityHub360/Documentation/General/databaseSchema.md

 - **Loans → Payments**: One-to-Many (One loan can have multiple payments)
 - **Loans → RepaymentSchedules**: One-to-Many (One loan has multiple payment schedules)
 - **Users → Notifications**: One-to-Many (One user can have multiple notifications)
+- **Users → Investments**: One-to-Many (One user can have multiple investment accounts)
+- **Investments → InvestmentPositions**: One-to-Many (One investment account can have multiple positions)
+- **Investments → InvestmentTransactions**: One-to-Many (One investment account can have multiple transactions)
+- **InvestmentPositions → InvestmentTransactions**: One-to-Many (One position can have multiple transactions, optional)

 ### Foreign Key Constraints
 - All foreign keys have proper referential integrity